Westin Harbour Castle Hotel: Facilities

-The twin-towered 34-storey building sits along Toronto Harbour and now offers 977 rooms after a renovation in 2007.
-The hotel features three restaurants, including The Mizzen, Toula and The Chartroom.
-The hotel also features the Harbour coffee bar, and Savoury, a private chef's table.
-Toula, a rooftop restaurant located on the southeast tower, once revolved, but this ceased in 2001.
-The restaurant offers a view of the lake; and, on a clear day, one can see Rochester, New York.
+The twin-towered 34-storey building sits along Toronto Harbour and now offers 977 rooms after a renovation in 2025.
+The hotel features three restaurants, including The Mizzen, The Chartroom BAr & Lounge and the acclaimed michelin-star italian restaurant, Don Alfonso 1890.
+The hotel also features a grab-and-go Harbour coffee bar, and Savoury, a private chef's table dining experience.

 A convention centre building is attached to the hotel on the north side of Queens Quay and is accessible via an elevated glass walkway.
 The convention centre offers 31 rooms, including the 24990 sqft Metropolitan Ballroom.
 The hotel is also connected to Harbour Square condos with a glass walkway.

 The hotel is located along the Yonge Street slip and shares space with the semi-retired island ferry Trillium and is adjacent to the Jack Layton Ferry Terminal.

 The Westin Harbour Castle Hotel has been used for several ceremonies, including the presenting of the 32nd Genie Awards.